lndecastro/Teaching_with_AI/TaLwAI/Module0_Pedagogical_Foundation.md

 Prompt literacy is becoming an important **digital reasoning skill** for the AI era.

+### Exercise 6

+Iteratively improve a prompt three times and compare the responses.

-## Principle 5 -- Verification‑First Learning
+## Principle 5: Verification‑First Learning

 AI systems can produce convincing but incorrect outputs.